ModularEvoGym

 Co-designing modular soft robots with ModularEvoGym

-With the support of ModularEvoGym, we can do many interesting things.
+With ModularEvoGym, we can explore many interesting directions.
 We modeled the local observations of all voxels as a sequence and adopted the self-attention mechanism [3] to develop a more efficient controller (shown below) that handles incompatible state-action spaces.
-This controller can be trained by popular Reinforcement Learning algorithms (e.g., PPO [4]) to simultaneously control a variety of robot morphologies.
+This controller can be trained by popular reinforcement learning algorithms (e.g., PPO [4]) to simultaneously control a variety of robot morphologies.

-For encoding a VSR’s morphology, apart from using methods such as direct encoding and Compositional Pattern Producing Network (CPPN) [5], which rely on having access to the whole design space, we provided another choice, Neural Cellular Automata (NCA) [6], which takes multiple actions to grow a robot from an initial seed (morphology), as shown below.
-NCA encodes complex patterns in a neural network and generates different developmental outcomes while using a smaller set of trainable parameters.
+To encode a VSR’s morphology, in addition to methods such as direct encoding and Compositional Pattern Producing Networks (CPPNs) [5], which rely on access to the whole design space, we provide another option: Neural Cellular Automata (NCA) [6].
+As shown below, NCA takes multiple actions to grow a robot from an initial seed morphology.
+It encodes complex patterns in a neural network and generates different developmental outcomes while using a smaller set of trainable parameters.

-Built upon the aforementioned successes, we also presented an efficient Curriculum-based Co-design (CuCo) method for learning to design and control VSRs through an easy-to-difficult process [7].
-The following pictures show a developmental process of a walker agent.
+Building on the aforementioned results, we also presented an efficient curriculum-based co-design (CuCo) method for learning to design and control VSRs through an easy-to-difficult process [7].
+The following figures show the developmental process of a walker agent.

 $3 \times 3$ design space, $9$ voxels.